gamozolabs/orange_slice/README.md

 Yup.
 Check out [My Youtube Channel] or my [Twitter].
 I announce my streams typically a few hours ahead of time, and schedule the streams on Youtube.
 Further for streams I think are more impactful, I try to schedule them a few days out.

 I'm going to try to do much of the development live, and I'll try to help answer any questions about why certain things are being done.
 If this project fails, but I teach some people about OS development and get other excited about security research, then it was a success in my eyes.

-I have already scheduled a stream for an intro on Wednesday: [Intro Video]

 # Project Development